-Pt Noarlunga Sea Scout Group is a fully voluntary organization.
+Pt Noarlunga Sea Scout Group is a fully voluntary organisation.
 The Leaders all have full daytime commitments like yourself.
 Other than the time at the meeting nights, they all spend many hours preparing for the various activities, keeping up with training requirements and many other activities behind the scenes.

 The support given will depend on the individual circumstances of each family.
 Areas in which regular help is needed are:

 Occasionally transporting the children to various activities included in our program.

 The Scout Hall and Shed need regular maintenance activities to ensure the facility is kept in good repair and that our members and tenants are in a safe and pleasant environment.
 The Committee has three working bees each year and each family is expected to assist at one of them, or in some other tangible way (for example offer specialised skills for a particular project - for example electrical, plumbing, air conditioning, carpentry, accounting.

 This particularly applies to the Joey and Cub sections.
 There are occasions when the Cub Leaders can do with an extra pair of hands, eyes and ears.
 If we call for a little extra help, it is good to know that there are parents willing to assist.